 The future seems to outsmart the best of us.
-No one could have foreseen what 2020 would be like.
+No one could have foreseen what the past year or two would be like.
 So I refuse any temptation to prognosticate about this year.
 But I can speak to how we can face it.
-Let’s start with a question: What’s your mission for 2021?
+Let’s start with a question: What’s your mission for the year?
 To have a mission means you can’t be hunkering down, in survival mode, or just getting by.
 Instead, you are on a quest that focuses your heart and your life.
-Here’s how I describe my mission for 2021, a mission big enough to capture any man’s heart.
+Here’s how I describe my mission for year, a mission big enough to capture any man’s heart.
 It divides into 4 points.

 Point #1: Jesus had a mission